 Imagine a government made up of real, authentic people who are there because they want to serve their constituents and improve their lives.
 Nurses, coaches, gym teachers, pet sitters—regular people who genuinely want to help the people who elected them their representative.
 Removing the option to become a millionaire as a member of Congress would lead to more people running for office because they want to help make the country better.
 Full stop.

-Unfortunately, that’s just a dream and in reality, there are a bunch of rich, elite, and corrupt people leading us (excluding Warren, Sanders, etc.).
-If we want to achieve our dreams, we can wait until current members die or retire, then elect young progressives to take their place, or we can end corruption and get money out of politics now.
+Unfortunately, that’s just a dream.
+In reality, there are a bunch of rich, elite, and corrupt people leading us (excluding Warren, Sanders, etc.).
+If we want to achieve our policy objectives, we can wait until current members die or retire, then elect young progressives to take their place, or we can end corruption and get money out of politics now.

 If you need evidence of just how strong money’s influence is in Washington D.C., just look at what happened to Senator John Fetterman of Pennsylvania.
-He ran as a progressive who fought for working people as Lt.
-Governor of Pennsylvania.
+He ran as a progressive who had previously fought for working Pennsylvanians as Lt.
+Governor of the state.

 Get money out of politics: Proof of its corrupting influence

-John Fetterman was elected to Congress and stayed true to his values—at first, when we watched him fight the establishment dress code so he could wear his signature hoodie and shorts in the Senate.
+John Fetterman was elected to Congress and stayed true to his values—at first.
+When he first started his job at the Capitol, we watched him fight the establishment dress code so that he could wear his signature hoodie and shorts in the Senate.

 Then he changed.